sonydaman/LearningWeb/BasicRquirement.md

 Basic knowhow of computer sustem.

-laptop ya computer,a good internet connection is required and third is a very basic knowledge of computer and english
+laptop ya computer,a good internet connection is required and third is a very basic knowledge of Computer and English.

 To earn money or promotion in your job.
-Job can be part time /full time job
+Job can be part time /full time job.

 On daily basis - Recaptulation with difficulties.
 New Lesson - Theory & Practical with Revision.
-Duration 1 hour per day
+Duration 1 hour per day.

-The course will take twelve weeks
+The course will take twelve weeks.

 After this course you will be able to work on HTML & learn how to make a Website in HTML.
 (Responsive website,database interaction with php)